MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1815-override-equals-and-operator-equals-on-value-types.md

 ## Cause

-A public value type does not override <xref:System.Object.Equals%2A?displayProperty=fullName>, or does not implement the equality operator (==).
+A value type does not override <xref:System.Object.Equals%2A?displayProperty=fullName> or does not implement the equality operator (==).
 This rule does not check enumerations.

+By default, this rule only looks at externally visible types, but this is [configurable](#configurability).

 ## Rule description